vuxcode/pr1-project-pokeballstore/bug-list.md

 1. Problem: Make a list that the user can read.
 I made it first with documentwrite and it created all sorts of problem Now i try to do it in a prompt instead!
+I made and array and displayed it with an prompt and now it is working!